 Concerned about the lack of a comprehensive summary of geothermal features, the Geological Society of New Zealand undertook an inventory of all New Zealand’s geothermal fields, and prioritised sites.
 They paid particular attention to rare or unique features.

 Five geothermal fields – White Island (Whakaari), Rotorua, Waimangu, Waiotapu and Ketetahi – were considered to be of international significance, and their complete preservation (including protection from further drilling) was recommended.
-This has generally been followed in subsequent regional plans, but in 2005 there was no legal protection for these areas.
+This has generally been followed in subsequent regional plans.